School Readiness Grant Initiative Act

 1. Becoming Quality grants to support preschool programs seeking to improve quality;

 3. Results-Based Contract grant (Pay for Success transaction, created in 2014).
-This grant is not open for applications or new
+This grant is not open for applications

 Becoming High-Quality Grant: This grant program aims to increase high-quality early education capacity in the state and collect student outcome data.
 Programs who are not meeting all of the elements of high-quality (defined in Utah Code §35-15-202) should apply for this grant.